 In 1988, the Fermi 2 unit was licensed and went online.
 The company also founded what is now DTE Biomass Energy to begin collecting methane gas from landfills for use in energy production.

-In 1996, Detroit Edison reorganized as a holding company and became DTE Energy.
-The acronym "DTE" was chosen as it was the existing stock ticker symbol for Detroit Edison.
+In 1996, Detroit Edison was reorganized as a holding company and renamed DTE Energy.
+The ticker symbol "DTE" was chosen because it was already in use by Detroit Edison.

 In 2007, DTE Energy began acquiring wind development rights on more than 100,000 acres of land in the Thumb area.

-On October 27, 2020, DTE announced its plan to spin off DTE Midstream into an independent, publicly-traded business called DT Midstream.
+On October 27, 2020, DTE announced its plan to spin off DTE Midstream into an independent, publicly traded business called DT Midstream.

 In 2020, 32.62% of DTE Electric's power generation came from renewable and nuclear generation, while 67.13% came from coal, gas, and oil.

-On July 1, 2021, DT Midstream was successfully spun off from DTE.
+On July 1, 2021, DT Midstream successfully spun off.

 According to a statement released by the White House on Nov 18, 2021, DTE Energy participated in the American Rescue Plan by committing to help customers during the COVID-19 pandemic, by proactively using resources.

-As of 2022, DTE's electricity generation was comprised of 54.16% coal, 18.16% nuclear, 14.22% natural gas, and 13.11% renewable energy sources like wind, solar, and hydroelectric power.
+As of 2022, DTE's electricity generation was comprised of 54.16% from coal, 18.16% from nuclear, 14.22% from natural gas, and 13.11% from renewable energy sources including wind, solar, and hydroelectric power.

 On January 16, 2025, DTE Gas and DTE Electric received a total of $8.81 billion in conditional commitments for loan guarantees through the US Department of Energy's Loan Programs Office that would be used to install thousands of megawatts of renewable energy generation and storage.